 As Nazi killing squads roamed Birkenau before abandoning the camp in January 1945, Tova and her mother hid among corpses.
 After being liberated by the Russians they made their way back to their hometown in Poland.
 Eventually Tova’s father tracked them down and the family was reunited.

 In The Daughter of Auschwitz, Tova immortalizes what she saw, to keep the story of the Holocaust alive, at a time when it is in danger of fading from memory.
 She has used those memories that have shaped her life to honour the victims.
 Written with award-winning former war reporter Malcolm Brabant, this is an extremely important book.
-Brabant’s meticulous research has helped Tova recall her experiences in searing detail.
+Brabant’s thorough research has helped Tova recall her experiences in searing detail.
 Together they have painstakingly recreated Tova’s extraordinary story about one of the worst ever crimes against humanity.

 ‘I read this book with gratitude and urgency’ Fergal Keane